 - Easy registration & verification

-From the quality of the customer service conclusions may be drawn on the general quality of the broker, if not in an absolute sense.
-Because the employees are the figurehead of the broker, the direct line to the customer.
-If the team does a good job, it suggests that the broker is interested in the success of the clients.
-Excellent customer service should be available via email, phone and live chat.
-Of course, there should also be an extensive FAQ area where customers can inform themselves in advance about the most important questions.
+From the quality of customer service, conclusions may be drawn on the general quality of the broker.
+The employees are the figurehead of the broker and the direct line to the customer.
+If the team does a good job, it suggests that the broker is interested in the success of its clients.
+Customer support should be available via email, telephone and live chat.
+Of course, there should also be an extensive FAQ area on the website where customers can access general information and the answers to important questions.

 Have you already had experiences with customer support?
-If so, were you satisfied with the staff's response?
-It is especially important to know whether the reactions of the employees are friendly and competent as well as occuring within a reasonable time.
-In difficult cases the staff certainly has to check back first, which is perfectly fine.
-It would be optimal, of course, if the support themselves have CFD experience.
+If so, were you satisfied with the response?
+It is especially important to know whether the employees are friendly and competent as well as reasonably quick in their response.
+In certain cases, the staff may have to check details before responding, which is perfectly fine, as long as this is done quickly and efficiently.
+Of course, it would be ideal if the support staff themselves have CFD experience.

-In our test result we also include the availability of the support.
-Depending on the size of the company, they should offer not only a certain range of channels, but also be available around the clock.
-24/5 support is important to us because CFD trading is usually possible 24/5, but maybe other things are important to you in this area.
+In our test results we also include the availability of customer support.
+Depending on the size of the company, a wide range of contact options should be available around the clock.
+24/5 support is important to us because CFD trading is usually possible 24/5.

 Most CFD brokers offer a wide range of payment methods for CFD deposits and withdrawals.
-We believe that a provider who wants to establish himself as the best CFD broker should offer a reasonable choice of payment methods.
-Of course, this includes the bank transfer, but, other payment options must be available, especially those that allow customers to deposit money immediately.
-These would be for example credit cards like Visa and Mastercard, PayPal, Sofortüberweisung, Giropay, Skrill, Neteller or Paysafecard.
-It does not matter that much that the broker offers all payment options, but there should be at least a certain selection.
+We believe that a provider who wants to be established as the ‘best CFD broker’ should offer a reasonable choice of payment methods.
+Of course, this includes bank transfers, but other payment options must also be available – especially those that allow customers to deposit money immediately.
+Examples include credit cards like Visa and Mastercard, PayPal, Sofortüberweisung, Giropay, Skrill, Neteller and Paysafecard.
+There is no issue if the broker doesn’t offer all payment options, but there should be a selection to choose from.

-Moreover we also look at the fees for broker deposits and withdrawals.
-At this point we would like to state that these do not necessarily have to stand at 0 Euro, but they should be as low as possible.
-At least one free payment method should be available.
-After all, high fees are detrimental to your effective trading performance.
+We also look at the fees for broker deposits and withdrawals.
+We feel that deposits and withdrawals do not always have to be free, but fees should be as low as possible, and at least one free payment method should be available.
+After all, high fees are detrimental to your trading performance.
 Your actual performance is naturally not affected by the fees, but they reduce your payout.
 Fortunately, there are a number of brokers that allow free transactions.

-You might also want to check out this:
+You might also want to investigate these factors: